 Prevention of Health Effects in Children from Energy-Related Air Pollution

 CIESIN worked with the Columbia Center for Children’s Environmental Health to integrate a novel biomedical approach, molecular epidemiology, and spatial analysis methods to determine the health risks to children from environmental pollutants generated by burning coals and other fossil fuels.
 CIESIN’s role was to develop the Geographic Information System (GIS) data and tools to help researchers understand the complex spatio-temporal relationships between the environmental pollution and disease and for identifying exposures.

-Quantifying the Value and Communicating the Protective Services of Living Shorelines A sub-contract from the Stevens Institute of Technology (SIT) on a grant funded by the National Oceanic and Atmospheric Administration supported development for a flood, sea level rise, and adaptation mapping tool for Jamaica By, NYC called AdaptMap.
+Quantifying the Value and Communicating the Protective Services of Living Shorelines A sub-contract from the Stevens Institute of Technology (SIT) on a grant funded by the National Oceanic and Atmospheric Administration supported development for a flood, sea level rise, and adaptation mapping tool for Jamaica Bay, New York, called AdaptMap.

 AdaptMap is an online mapping tool that demonstrates how sea level rise will worsen storm-driven flooding, such as the 100-year flood zone.
 It also enables users to select flood adaptation scenarios to see how they reduce flooding.
 Additionally, AdaptMap displays historic landscapes for the years 1609 and 1877 with associated historic flood zones.
 Based on a flood inundation model developed by researchers from the Stevens Institute of Technology, the mapping tool is meant to help public officials, resource managers, and others assess risk and plan flood mitigation efforts.
 Funded by NOAA Coastal and Ocean Climate Applications (COCA).